cristianotrevisin/homework1-CT-JL/homework3/README.md

 ### Question 4.5
-Adding a boundary conditions that forces particles outside the mentioned domain could be accomplished through:
-1. Expanding the domain beyond the value of the radius R;
+Adding a boundary conditions that forces particles outside the mentioned domain could be accomplished through expanding the domain beyond the value of the radius R (say, to 2R).
+This condition has been tested.
-2. In the code, where the computations evolve, values outside the domain should progressively be assigned a temperature equal to zero.
-By choosing a reasonably small integration timestep dt, a null temperature on those points will be ensured.

-The above procedure stems from a physical consideration of the matter.
-A boundary conditions that sets a fixed value of a state variable inside or outside a given domain of interests behaves like an adsorbing surface.
-In this specific case, heat is generated inside the circle and will tend to transfer to the particles characterised by different heat source.
-By integrating the function, the values of the particles near the boundary surface will naturally start to part from zero (or a fixed value).
-A condition that restores the wanted condition will overwrite these small value differences for every iterations.
-By choosing a timestep which is small enough, we make an acceptable assumption of a quasi-static transformation (thus justifying said operation) and effectively implement the desired boundary conditions.
-At the next iteration, the solver will read the superseding condition and thus the behaviour of the particle near the boundary will follow the boundary condition.
+FFT will indeed apply periodic boundary conditions and an expanded domain will allow this behaviour to correctly integrate the required boundary condition in the computations.

 ### Question 4.6
 To obtain a simulation producing dumps which can be observed through Paraview, the user should follow the hereunder procedure: